 Step 11: Create a new mobile app with the following settings.

 Note: The path for your ServiceMax executable may differ based on where you selected to install it in the ServiceMax FSA mobile setup section.

-You are now ready to begin creating a test case in ServiceMax FSA on Windows!
-Create a new test case and you should see ServiceMax FSA listed within your Salesforce Application list for the ServiceMax connection you just created.
+You can now create a test case in ServiceMax FSA on Windows!
+Create a new test case, and you should see ServiceMax FSA listed within your Salesforce Application list for the ServiceMax connection you just created.

 If you would like more information, please refer to our ServiceMax FSA Mobile Testing support article.